pyigm/pyigm/docs/igmguesses.rst

-3. Identify HI components showing at least two transitions (e.g. Ly-alpha and Ly-beta, Ly-beta and Ly-gamma, etc), starting at z=z_qso until z=0, and assign them to the reliable category.
+3. Identify HI components showing at least two transitions (e.g. Ly-alpha and Ly-beta, Ly-beta and Ly-gamma, etc), starting at z=z_qso until z=0, and assign them to the 'certain' category.
 This classification includes the full Lyman series transitions of the component available in the spectrum.

 4. Identify all possible metal absorption components within a reasonable rest-frame velocity window (dv) from each HI redshift found in the previous step and assign them to the corresponding reliability category (see above).

-5. Assume all the unidentified absorption features to be HI
+5. Assume all the unidentified absorption features to be HI Lya starting from z=z_qso down to z=0, and assign them to the 'possible' category.
+Then repeat step 4.